Samaritans works with Network Rail and the wider rail indsutry to reduce suicide opn the railways and to support everyone affected by them.

 - Working with police and health services

-- Over 16,000 rail staff trained in Samaritans' suicide prevention and support courses
+- Trained over 16,000 rail staff in Samaritans' suicide prevention and support courses

-- More than 400 reported life-saving interventions carried out by course delegates
+- Supported course delegates to make more than 400 reported life-saving interventions

-- Ten awards won in recognition of outstanding partnership and training work
+- Won more than ten awards won in recognition of outstanding partnership and training work

 - Increased engagement from train operating companies across England, Scotland and Wales year-on-year.